telus/tds-core/.github/ISSUE_TEMPLATE/defect_template.md

 - TDS component version: <!-- Example: @tds/core-expand-collapse@1.1.0 -->
 - Willing to develop solution: Yes/No
-- Has workaround: Yes/No <!-- please provide a description of your workaround if you have one -->
 - High impact: Yes/No <!-- Answer 'yes' if this is blocking you from releasing code -->

 ## Screenshots